 “These are really interesting because they do show an aged, even ancient influence, but reinvent it as something contemporary; also do not evoke any classical form of art, but cultures that remain mostly unknown and/or misunderstood; these are spiritual, especially because of the presence of the carver’s hand; working in bone always builds tension between the forces of birth and death in the material and the undeniable life inside the artist that manipulates it; (this work is) primal and regal at the same time.”

-Many of his bone sculptures can be seen in Rockland, Maine at the Art Space Gallery on Main Street.
+Many of his bone sculptures can be viewed at our Studio/ Gallery on Oyster Creek.

 Visit Keith Plummer’s website www.keithplummersculptor.com